 - regulatory constraints particularly related to environmental concerns

 Some of these have been caused by internal factors such as production overcapacity, product recalls and brand damage as the result of emission testing failures.
-Others relate to external factors such as US-China trade wars and supply uncertainty due to Brexit.
+Others are a consequence of measures put in place during the pandemic.